BadOPCode/fe-serve/README.md

 ## Installation

 Fullstack Serve is designed to be used in parallel to NPM projects.
 If your project is not a Node JS project you can create a blank directory and follow the directions bellow and configure it to work with your project.
-Scripts can be added to control NPM outside of the fullstack directory.
-Alternatively you can install it as a global and type `fullstack` anywhere there is a package.json.

 To install use NPM and type...

 `npm i -D fullstack-serve`

+Alternatively you can install it as a global `npm i -g fullstack-serve` and type `fullstack` in a directory where you configured a package.json to run.
+This is not recommended.
+It's better to have the version locked as a dev dependency in the project.

-After installing as a dev dependency you than need to add some configuration to your package.json.
+After installing, you than need to add some configuration to your package.json.
 In the scripts section you can add...

     scripts:{